Redefining Gruvi to turn complexity into growth

 %

-screens in the main flow
+conversion in the invitation feature flow

 Design solution